Monkeys, Mangrove and Medicine Jungle

 A mangrove boardwalk gives tourists the possibility to have a view into the special mangrove habitat which was really enjoyable.

 I cant say I was utterly impressed with Jozani forest tour on Zanzibar, but it was well worth a visit.
 I saw red colobus monkey, didn’t notice any butterflies, as for birds am not such an enthusiast and wasn’t paying attention to them.
+I also recommend visiting Jozani as a family trip on Zanzibar.
+Kids will love it!

 Apart from other attractions on Zanzibar, Jozani forest is good place to recharge and is the closest as you can get to the nature.